forest-d/blog/content/04-stock-market-orb.md

 ![Web Setup](images/stock-market-orb/orb_setup.png "WiFi setup page for the Orb")

-Once the setup is done, the user switches back to their home network and is able to enjoy the joys of the orb.
+Once the setup is done, the user switches back to their home network and is able to enjoy their orb.
-If desired, it can be managed further through the local setup page at `http://orb.local`.
+If desired, it can be configured further through the local setup page at `http://orb.local`.

 ![Web Config](images/stock-market-orb/orb_local.png "Configuration page for the Orb")